feydan/councilmatic-stack/README.md

 ## Requirements

 1. Install docker an docker-compose if you do not have them installed
-2. Clone this project into the the folder `scrapers` in this project Clone this project https://github.com/datamade/scrapers-us-municipal.
+2. Clone this project into the the folder `scrapers` in this project: https://github.com/datamade/scrapers-us-municipal.

 ## Initializing